ztjhz/t5-jax/README.md

 ## Analysis

-### 1. Jax precision
+### 1. Jax precision on TPU is low by default

-By default, the precision in jax is `float32`, which is not the highest.
+By default, jax uses `bfloat16` on TPU, even when the data type is float32.

 ### 2. Layer normalisation